daviddkkim/Pear-ui/README.md

 ```

 ### local development
-npm link in the package repo (for example, in pear-ui/core)
+yarn link in the package repo (for example, in pear-ui/core)
-npm link @pear-ui/core in the product repo
+yarn link @pear-ui/core in the product repo

 #### GitHub Package Registry